Fed proposes two-tier capital regulation for insurance firms

-WASHINGTON Major insurers American International Group Inc (AIG.N) and Prudential Financial Inc (PRU.N) would be required to hold enough capital to head off risks to the U.S. financial system as part of a regulatory shakeup of the insurance industry proposed by the Federal Reserve on Friday.
+WASHINGTON, June 3 Major insurers American International Group Inc and Prudential Financial Inc would be required to hold enough capital to head off risks to the U.S. financial system as part of a regulatory shakeup of the insurance industry proposed by the Federal Reserve on Friday.

 The U.S. central bank gained regulatory authority over the two systemically important insurance companies and 12 insurance firms that own banks as a result of the 2010 Dodd-Frank reform law designed to strengthen U.S. oversight of Wall Street.